 Herbal Remedies For Broken Bones

-A sunflower is rich in Arnica, which can be useful in treating sprains and broken bones.
+Sunflower is rich in Arnica, which can be useful in treating sprains and broken bones.
 The arnica powder found between the petals serves to assist the healing process.
 Fruit is also brewed into hot or cold teas and flavored with honey.
-This plant belongs to the Asteraceae (Daisy) family and its flowers are recommended for treatment of concussion, falls and fractures, as well as inflammation, injury, pain, physical and emotional shock, post-surgical trauma, and post-traumatic stress.
+This plant belongs to the Asteraceae (Daisy) family and its flowers are recommended for the treatment of concussion, falls, and fractures, as well as inflammation, injury, pain, physical and emotional shock, post-surgical trauma, and post-traumatic stress.
 As a stimulant for macrophage activity, arnica can decrease swelling and nerve pressure, and it is safest used in a homeopathic form.
 Do not use it on wounds that have occurred because it will cause skin and mucus membrane irritation.

 In addition to helping with bone healing, Comfrey, a purple flower, is available in pill form under the genus name of Symphytum, which has the ability to relieve pain and accelerate the healing process.
 Boneset and comfrey are natural partners in healing broken bones.
 Boneset is primarily used nowadays by Chinese herbalists to reduce fever, but the indigenous peoples of northern America used it for reducing broken bones and easing arthritis.
 Comfrey has been traditionally called knitbones herb because it speeds cell regeneration, and thus stimulates bone and soft tissue growth, which leads to increased pain.